Data Poisoning Attacks to Local Differential Privacy Protocols: Introduction

 We theoretically evaluate the effectiveness of our attacks.
 Specifically, we derive the \emph{frequency gain} of the target items, which is the difference of the target items' estimated frequencies after and before an attack.
 Our theoretical analysis shows that our MGA can achieve the largest frequency gain among possible attacks.
 Our theoretical results also show a fundamental security-privacy tradeoff for LDP protocols: when an LDP protocol provides higher privacy guarantees, the LDP protocol is less secure against our attacks (i.e., the frequency gains are larger).
 Moreover, we observe that different LDP protocols have different security levels against our attacks.
 For instance, OUE and OLH have similar security levels against our attacks, and kRR is less secure than OUE and OLH when the number of items is larger than a threshold.
 We also empirically evaluate our attacks for both frequency estimation and heavy hitter identification using a synthetic dataset and two real-world datasets.
 Our empirical results also show the effectiveness of our attacks.
 For example, on all the three datasets, our MGA can promote 10 randomly selected target items to be identified as top-$15$ heavy hitters when the attacker only injects $5\%$ of fake users.

-We also explore two countermeasures, i.e., \emph{normalization} and \emph{detecting fake users}, to defend against our attacks.
-Specifically, in {normalization}, the data collector normalizes the estimated item frequencies to be a probability distribution, i.e., each estimated item frequency is non-negative and the estimated frequencies of all items sum to 1.
+{We also explore three countermeasures, i.e., \emph{normalization}, \emph{detecting fake users}, and \emph{detecting the target item}, to defend against our attacks.} Specifically, in {normalization}, the data collector normalizes the estimated item frequencies to be a probability distribution, i.e., each estimated item frequency is non-negative and the estimated frequencies of all items sum to 1.
 Since our attacks craft the data for the fake users via solving an optimization problem, the data from the fake users may follow certain patterns that deviate from genuine users.
-Therefore, in our second countermeasure, the data collector aims to detect fake users via analyzing the statistical patterns of the data from the users, and the data collector filters the detected fake users before estimating frequencies or identifying heavy hitters.
-The two countermeasures can also be used together, i.e., detecting fake users first and then applying normalization.
-Our empirical results show that these countermeasures can effectively defend against our attacks in some scenarios.
-For example, when the attacker has $10$ target items, normalization can reduce the frequency gain of our MGA to the OUE protocol from $1.58$ to $0.46$ and detecting fake users can reduce the frequency gain to be almost $0$ because the data collector can detect almost all fake users.
+Therefore, in our second countermeasure, the data collector aims to detect fake users via analyzing the statistical patterns of the data from the users, and the data collector filters the detected fake users before estimating frequencies or identifying heavy hitters. {The third countermeasure detects the target item without detecting the fake users when there is only one target item.} Our empirical results show that these countermeasures can effectively defend against our attacks in some scenarios.
+For example, when the attacker has $10$ target items, normalization can reduce the frequency gain of our MGA to OUE from $1.58$ to $0.46$ and detecting fake users can reduce the frequency gain to be almost $0$ because the data collector can detect almost all fake users.
 However, our attacks are still effective in other scenarios.
-For instance, when the attacker has $1$ randomly selected target item, our MGA to the OLH protocol still achieves a frequency gain of 0.1 even if both countermeasures are used, where 0.1 is a large frequency gain considering the dataset has around $100$ items.
+For instance, when the attacker has $10$ randomly selected target items, our MGA to OLH still achieves a frequency gain of 0.43 even if both detecting fake users and normalization are used.
 Our results highlight the needs for new defenses against our attacks.

 In summary, our contributions are as follows: